tristanrussell/gym-simpletetris/README.md

 If using an observation type of grayscale or rgb then the environment will be as an array of size 84 x 84.
 If using grayscale, then the grid can be returned as 84 x 84 or extended to 84 x 84 x 1 if `entend_dims` is set to True.
 The rgb array will always be returned as 84 x 84 x 3.
+If using an observation type of ram and `extend_dims` is set then an array of size width x height x 1 is returned.

 **Note: The environment only supports rendering as `rgb_array` at this time but a human render option is planned in a future update.**